Bi-Lipschitz quasiconformal extensions: Introduction

-In this survey article, we consider quasiconformal extensions that are bi-Lipschitz diffeo\-morphisms with respect to the hyperbolic metrics of the domain and the range, which means precisely the following.
+In this survey article, we examine quasiconformal extensions that are bi-Lipschitz diffeo\-morphisms with respect to the hyperbolic metrics of the domain and the range.
+This map can be precisely defined as follows.
 Let $F:\Omega \to \Omega'$ be a homeomorphism between planar domains $\Omega$ and $\Omega'$ with hyperbolic distances $d_{\Omega}$ and $d_{\Omega'}$, respectively.
-Then, $F$ is said to be {\it bi-Lipschitz} in the hyperbolic metric if there is a constant $L \geq 1$ such that
+Then, $F$ is said to be \textit{bi-Lipschitz} in the hyperbolic metric if there exists a constant $L \geq 1$ such that

-for any $z_1, z_2 \in \Omega$.
-The least value of such a constant $L$ is called a {\it bi-Lipschitz constant} of $F$ and denoted by $L(F)$.
-An orientation-preserving bi-Lipschitz homeomorphism $F$ is quasiconformal with the maximal dilatation $K(F) \leq L(F)^2$.
-The infinitesimal form of the above inequalities become
+holds for any $z_1, z_2 \in \Omega$.
+The least value of such a constant $L$ is referred to as the \textit{bi-Lipschitz constant} of $F$, denoted by $L(F)$.
+An orientation-preserving bi-Lipschitz homeomorphism $F$ is quasiconformal with a maximal dilatation satisfying $K(F) \leq L(F)^2$.
+The infinitesimal form of the above inequalities can be expressed as